TiagoPrata/NodeJS/Websockets-JSON-POST/README.md

-# Websockets-JSON-POST
+# Real time JSON browser
-This project display in the browser the data sent via POST method.
+This project uses websockets to display in the browser the JSON data sent via POST method in real time.

 ## How to
-* Execute `index.js`
+* Execute `node index.js`
 * Open browser in `http://localhost:4000/`

 ![alt text](./images/browser.png)